 Basecamp — Basecamp.com

-Basecamp by 37signals is at the core of everything that we do.
+Basecamp is at the core of everything that we do.
 Chrome is open to our Basecamp dashboard whenever we are at the computer.
 Email is noisy and distracting.
 It has its purpose and we are guilty of relying on it, a bit too much, just as much as anyone else.
 However, for communicating with clients and with one another, we use Basecamp whenever possible.

 I personally love to see my inbox at zero.
 Therefore, actionable items get put into todos, information needing kept into documents, important dates into the calendar and files needing save uploaded.
 By parsing the necessary information, I am able to delete emails while retaining their content in a much more efficient place.
 When working with each other and with clients through Basecamp, we are able to bypass this parsing step and get straight into the tasks at hand.